Elmont–UBS Arena station

+Elmont–UBS Arena (also known as Elmont) is a station along the Main Line of the Long Island Rail Road (LIRR) in Elmont and Bellerose Terrace, New York, just east of the Nassau County border with the New York City borough of Queens.

+Overview

-Elmont–UBS Arena (also known as Elmont) is a Long Island Rail Road (LIRR) station in Elmont and Bellerose Terrace, New York, just east of the Nassau County border with the New York City borough of Queens.
-It serves the LIRR Main Line and was built as part of the redevelopment of Belmont Park, which included the construction of the UBS Arena for the NHL's New York Islanders hockey team.
+The Elmont–UBS Arena station serves the LIRR Main Line and was built as part of the redevelopment of Belmont Park, which included the construction of the UBS Arena for the NHL's New York Islanders hockey team.
 The station opened for eastbound service in November 2021 and westbound service in October 2022.